syoka4156/pythonlib_template_matching_for_mobile_robots/README.md

 # template_matching_algorithm

 ## Description
-This is a Python library that performs template matching.
+This is a Python library that performs template matching (implemented for [Seimitsu lab 2022](https://www.pemayfes.t.u-tokyo.ac.jp/2022/pc/)).

+you can watch a [youtube video](https://www.youtube.com/watch?v=VJ_TkAnpTyI) of this robot performimg this library.

 This library enables to detect
 - an oblique image